THE FLOWER MAN

 More can be read about him by clicking on the comments below.

 The above photo shows me with my workmate, Faye.
 It was taken at the RSPCA in Weston in 1985 or thereabouts while I worked as the ACT RSPCA inspector.
 It was around the time John and I picked up the Flower Man's dog and ducks.
+While I’m at it, if I am to compare him to the appalling examples of humanity that hold office in our House of Representatives and Senate (I am referring to politicians from all the major and minor parties; not just those who currently hold power) he was an absolute saint.

 If any readers know more about the Flower Man than me or have any photos of him please contact me by clicking on the contact button above and I will make the appropriate additions or subtractions.
 I don't even know the man's real name.